Fine-grained topological structures hidden in Fermi sea

 In this Letter, we demonstrate that the Euler characteristic $\chi_F$ is insufficient to fully characterize Fermi sea topology.
-Specifically, we show that the two-dimensional ($2$D) Fermi seas with identical $\chi_F$ can host distinct fine-grained topological structures that cannot be connected without passing through a LT, revealing a layer of topological information beyond the reach of $\chi_F$.
+Particularly, two-dimensional ($2$D) Fermi seas with identical $\chi_F$ can host distinct fine-grained topological structures that cannot be connected without passing through a LT, revealing a layer of topological information beyond the reach of $\chi_F$.
 To capture this fine structure, we introduce a structural resolution factor, establishing a complete and universal framework to describe the Fermi sea topology.
-We further show that topological SC phases emerging from attractive Hubbard interactions of electrons on FSs can inherit the fine-grained topology of their parent metallic bands.
-Particularly, the differences in these structures give rise to anomalous gapless boundary states at interfaces between metal-superconductor heterojunctions.
+Moreover, we show that topological SC phases emerging from attractive Hubbard interactions of electrons on FSs can definitely inherit the fine-grained topology of their parent metallic bands.
+The differences in these structures give rise to anomalous gapless boundary states at interfaces between metal/superconductor heterojunctions, which challenges the traditional understanding that the gapless states only appear at the interface between topologically distinct systems.
 Our work not only refines the theoretical understanding of Fermi sea topology but also provides an insight for exploring the topological richness within the Fermi sea.

 {\it{Fine-grained Fermi sea topology.}}~Our starting point is a $2$D metallic system featuring the electronic band $E_\mathbf{k}$ in momentum space.
 The Fermi sea in such a system gives rise to a novel quantum topology characterized by the Euler characteristic $\chi_F$, which governs its quantization of nonlinear conductance~\cite{kane2022quantized}.
 The Morse theory~\cite{milnor1963morse,nash1988topology} provides to calculate $\chi_F$ through